Srinidhik15/E2EProjectMLFlow/README.md

 # End-to-end-Machine-Learning-Project-with-MLflow

+## Workflow

+1. Data Ingestion
+2. Data Validation
+3. Data Transformation
+4. Model Trainer
+5. Model Evaluation

 ## Workflows

 1. Update config.yaml
 2. Update schema.yaml
 3. Update params.yaml
-4. Update the entity
+4. Update the entity        #this is write in src/entity/config-entity.py
-5. Update the configuration manager in src config
+5. Update the configuration manager in src config    #this is write in src/config/configuration.py
-6. Update the components
+6. Update the components    # this we write in src/components/data_ingestion.py etc
-7. Update the pipeline
+7. Update the pipeline      # this we write in src/pipeline/data_ingestion.py etc
 8. Update the main.py
 9. Update the app.py